 Can you miss a period?

-A question that we sometimes receive from users is “How can I inform the app that I missed a period?”
+A question that we sometimes get from users is “How can I inform the app that I missed a period?” or “How can I tell the app that I didn’t get my period this cycle?”

-It is important to keep in mind that, technically speaking, you never really miss a period — you only experience longer cycles.
+It’s important to remember that, technically speaking, you never really miss a period — you only experience longer cycles.

-A cycle will always start and end with a period, so the algorithm will always wait for you to log your next period before switching you to a new cycle, no matter how long the cycle may be.
+Each cycle starts and ends with a period, so the algorithm will always wait for you to log your next period before switching you to a new cycle, no matter how long the cycle may be.

 When is my period considered late?

-Your period would be considered late if you pass your predicted period date, or generally speaking, if you pass your average luteal phase length.
-For instance, if your luteal phase lasts 13 ±1 days on average, and you are on day 16 of your luteal phase with no sign of a period, then you can consider your period to be late.
+Your period is generally considered late if you pass the date when your period was predicted to start, or if you pass your average luteal phase length.
+For instance, if your luteal phase lasts 13 ±1 days on average, and you haven’t gotten your period when that time has passed, you can consider your period to be late.

 Your ovulation day will vary from cycle to cycle, but your luteal phase will generally stay the same length.
 This means that if you ovulate later than usual in a cycle, your whole cycle will be longer since the luteal phase will still be around the same length as usual.